Dementia in Women | Causes, Symptoms & Early Warning Signs

 → Life Expectancy

 Longer life expectancy is one of the most apparent explanations.
-The longevity of women compared to men means that women are more likely to acquire dementia, as age is the most powerful risk factor and women have longevity.
+The longevity of women compared to men means that women are more likely to acquire dementia, as age is the most powerful risk factor & women have longevity.

 → Hormones